 Bethlehem Traditional Irish Dance, LLC, offers an alternative to the typical competition-based Irish dance school.
-Boys and girls ages 5 and up are given the opportunity to learn traditional Irish
+Students ages 3 through adult are given the opportunity to learn traditional Irish

 dance in an environment focused exclusively on recreational students.

 Our classes are designed to meet the needs of the recreational student, which include lower costs, a smaller time commitment, and a more relaxed learning pace.